Data Storage and Backups

 Active Data Storage is a key component of your research data management strategy.
 Active data are the data that you are collecting and analyzing for your research project.
 Never rely on a single copy of data.
 Keep your source (primary, or raw) data separate from your active data, and always make a copy of it prior to working on the data.
-Document your data storage strategy.
+Document your data storage strategy and data backup policy.

 Best Practice is to follow the 3-2-1 Rule: keep 3 copies of your files in 2 different locations, with 1 copy off-site, ideally in a different geographic zone.
 Accidents DO happen: hardware fails, media deteriorates, drives are lost, computers are stolen, data files are corrupted by viruses, power failures and even human errors.